T1i2n3a4/moms-wellbeing-club/README.md

 ### Deployment to Github Pages

 * The website was deployed to GitHub Pages, following the steps:
-    * GitHub Repository - Settings - General (left side menu) - Pages - Build a Deployment - Source - Branch: main - Save
+    * GitHub Repository - Settings - General (left side menu) - Pages - Build a Deployment - Source - Branch: main - Save.
     * Go back to GitHub Pages were a live link is displayed when published successfully.
     * The live link can be found [here](https://t1i2n3a4.github.io/moms-wellbeing-club/).

 ## Credits

+* Code